 Heads of Department have authority to enter into contracts in the course of the ordinary business of their Department in accordance with their Departmental budget, and subject to the Statutes and regulations of the College including these Financial Regulations.
-They do not have authority to enter into any contract which is illegal or which does not comply with obligations laid down by the Inland Revenue, HM Customs and Excise, or other government authorities.
+They do not have authority to enter into any contract which is illegal or which does not comply with obligations laid down by HMRC, or other government authorities.